 We find that the electricity price and network charges will dominate the total cost for low power charging stations (50 kW).
 When considering higher power, the charging infrastructure and grid concession fee play an important role.
-The total annual costs sum up to 1 and 1.4 million Euro or, divided by the trucks and annual mileage, to 0.37 €/km (50 kW) or 0.50 €/km (150 kW) with all cost components.
-Thereof, the cost for charging infrastructure and grid concession sums up to 0.06 €/km (50 kW) or 0.15 €/km (150 kW), which could be lower if the charging infrastructure was share by multiple users or held for more than 10 years (Frank et al. 2025 i.p.).
-When compared to a Diesel truck with 40 l Diesel/100 km consumption and 1.30 €/l Diesel price resulting in 0.52 €/km, there is a cost advantage for electric trucks - which is even higher when considering the savings from reduced road toll - but the savings depend on several assumptions and the development of cost components.
+The total annual costs sum up to 1 and 1.4 million Euro or, divided by the trucks and annual mileage, to $0.37 \notin$ /km (50 kW) or $0.50 \notin$ /km (150 kW) with all cost components.
+Thereof, the cost for charging infrastructure and grid concession sums up to $0.06 \notin$ /km (50 kW) or $0.15 \notin$ /km (150 kW), which could be lower if the charging infrastructure was share by multiple users or held for more than 10 years (Frank et al. 2025 i.p.).
+When compared to a Diesel truck with 40 I Diesel/100 km consumption and $1.30 \notin$ /I Diesel price resulting in $0.52 \notin$ /km, there is a cost advantage for electric trucks - which is even higher when considering the savings from reduced road toll - but the savings depend on several assumptions and the development of cost components.
 Just looking at the TCO in Figure 2, the pure cost for charging infrastructure and grid concession adds a noteworthy cost to vehicle operation when compared to the cost for electricity.
 However, when turning away from this purely private charging case to a semi-private or semi-public one, also billing and land purchase would have to be considered.